groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-DICOM Image (.dcm) represents digital image which stores medical information of patients such as MRIs, CT scans and ultrasound images.
+Represents a DICOM Image (.dcm), which represents a digital image that stores medical information of patients such as MRIs, CT scans, and ultrasound images.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/dcm